Printing and Display Tips

 SMALL

-Your printer software may have a "poster printing" option that automatically enlarges the image, and prints it piece-by-piece on multiple pages (ex., 2x2=4 sheets or 3x3=9 sheets).
+You can print a cheap poster on multiple letter-size sheets and then tape the pieces together.
+Your printer software may have a "poster printing" option that automatically enlarges the image, and prints it piece-by-piece on multiple pages (for example, 2x2=4 sheets or 3x3=9 sheets).
 This is not very professional looking, but you can do it on your home color printer, so it is quick and inexpensive.

 Elements in Pictures